Toronto International Film Festival People's Choice Award: Winners

 The table below shows the People's Choice winners of past years.
 Prior to 2000, only the overall winner was named each year; in that year, the festival began announcing the first and second runners-up for the award as well.
+At the 2004 festival, no first or second runners-up were officially named for the People's Choice Award; however, festival director Piers Handling did provide the media with a list of numerous other films that had been in the running, including Crash, Gunner Palace, I, Claudia, Up and Down, 3-Iron, Ma Mère, The Holy Girl, Red Dust, Brides, Saving Face and Sideways.
+The festival named four runners-up rather than two in 2005, and only one runner-up in 2010, but has otherwise always named two runners-up for the award.

-The table notes whether films have been winners or nominees for the Academy Award for Best Picture, Best Foreign Language Film or Best Documentary Feature.
+The table notes whether films have been winners or nominees for the Academy Award for Best Picture, Best Screenplay, Best Foreign Language Film or Best Documentary Feature.

 Prior to the creation of the separate People's Choice Award for Documentaries, the main award was won by two documentary films, Best Boy in 1979 and Roger & Me in 1989.

 On four occasions to date, the award has been won by a Canadian film.
 Two of those films, The Decline of the American Empire in 1986 and The Hanging Garden in 1997, were also named as the winners of the juried award for Best Canadian Film, although the 2007 winner Eastern Promises and the 2015 winner Room were not.
 All four films were also Best Picture nominees at the Genie Awards or the Canadian Screen Awards, which The Decline of the American Empire and Room won.

+To date, Chloé Zhao is the only director ever to have won the top award twice, winning in 2020 for Nomadland and in 2025 for Hamnet.